 Learn How Implants Teeth in Scottsdale Are Created

-We provide implants teeth Scottsdale patients use to replace missing ones.
+We provide implant-supported dental restorations in Scottsdale that patients use to replace missing teeth.
 Did you know that our dental implants are now made from some of the same materials that NASA uses to send men into space?
 Most people are surprised to hear how dentistry has evolved, and now dental implants are being made from high tech materials that do a lot more than just fill a gap.
 Humans have always been concerned about losing teeth, which is why some of the earliest archeological records of implants predate Moses.
 Using a variety of substances and techniques, we have always sought to replace our fallen teeth with something be it carved of bone, shell, gold, or other metals.
 Today our dentists are using the latest in a long line of materials to replace damaged or absent teeth.

 Todays dental implants are made from titanium.
 Titanium is the same metal that scientists use to build spaceships, and sports manufacturers use to make tennis rackets.
 The uses of this metal are endless, but for the purpose of dentistry it has several important qualities which lend it the ability to replace organic substances, like a tooth root.
 Titanium is one of the most stable of metals, extremely non-toxic, and non-corrosive.
 When you are placing a metal, of any kind, in your mouth you want to know that it will not, ultimately, harm you through the slow spread of toxins.
 In a similar vein, you will want to know that it cannot corrode and is a stable element to replace your teeth with.
 Finally, titanium is very light which is a big plus for a dental implant that is going to be placed in your mouth.